BuoySoftware/guides/automation/examples/selectors.md

 When finding elements on a page, it's best to have a unique and stable selector. `data-testid` is the ideal selector to use, as it is resilient to DOM changes and gives the user the exact element they intend to interact with.

 There are times when `data-testid` may not be needed.
-An element can also be found by `role` or by `label`.
-Due to our extensive use of i18n translations within our test automation code, we can utilize these translations when finding elements by `role` or `label`.
+An element can also be found by `role` or by `label`, using the text the user sees.

-Whether we use `data-testid`, `role` or `label`.
-We should try to associate the locator with the i18n translation.
+Whether we use `data-testid`, `role` or `label`, pair the locator with the visible copy as a literal string.
+The test then fails when the copy is wrong, which a lookup into the app's own locale file never can.

 ## data-testid example